CODEPhylo/phylospec/docs/language.md

 TaxonSet taxa = alignment.taxa
 ```

-So far, we only have determinstic variables.
+So far, we only have deterministic variables.
 Let's change that!

 ```phylospec
 Distribution<Real> normalDistribution = Normal(mean=0.0, sd=1.0)